duncan-s-white/javascript-calculator/README.md

 ## How to run locally

 Clone the project to your machine.
-In the project directory, run the command:
+Then in the project directory, to install dependencies, run the command:

+`npm install`

+Then to run the app in development mode, run the command:

 `npm start`

+Open [http://localhost:3000](http://localhost:3000) to view it in your browser.